-On that fresh September morning in Leh in Ladakh, I was gripped by a weird mix of anticipation for what was about to unfold later in the day.
-I was also dealing with a touch of self commiseration caused, to be honest, by just a touch of “man flu” and altitude discomfort.
+On that fresh September morning in Leh, Ladakh, I was gripped by a weird mix of anticipation for what was about to unfold later in the day as well as some self commiseration caused, to be honest, by just a hint of altitude discomfort.

-I had travelled a long way to be in northern India.
-Fifteen thousand miles on my motorcycle to be precise, from Europe across more borders I could remember, huge mountain ranges, beautiful forests, even a couple of deserts and soon I would reach one of the pinnacles of my trip.
-I could hardly wait!
+I had travelled a long way to be in India that morning.
+Fifteen thousand miles on my motorbike, from Europe over the course of a few months across borders, mountain passes, forests, even a couple of deserts.
+Now I was about literally reach one of the pinnacles of my trip and I could hardly wait.

-With a sniffling nose and sore eyes I sipped my coffee at a table by the windows of the quaint German bakery opposite my guest house.
-“Didn’t get much sleep” l thought to myself while I glanced admiringly at “Lucy”, my German two wheeled companion, parked between a pair of ageing Royal Enfield 500 machines.
-I rubbed my eyes and reached for my jacket breast pocket where I fumbled with the blister packaging of a couple of paracetamols.
-I swallowed both with my last gulps of coffee.
-Hopefully, I thought, the pills would sort out the persistent sting at the back of my head that the lack of oxygen was causing.
+With sore eyes I sipped some coffee at the small table by the windows of the quaint German bakery opposite my guest house.
+“Didn’t get much sleep” l thought to myself while I glanced admiringly at “Lucy”, my German two wheeled companion, parked outside between a pair of ageing Royal Enfield machines.
+I rubbed my eyes, reached for the breast pocket of my jacket and fumbled with the blister packaging of some paracetamols.
+I swallowed two pills with the last gulps of coffee.
+Hopefully, I though, the medicine would sort out that persistent sting I felt at the back of my head caused by the lack of oxygen.

-Warm sunlight poured suddenly though the cafe’s windows.
-I put down my empty mug and raised my gaze with a tingling of renewed excitement.
-“Time to go” I said out loud as I placed thoughts of malaise away, paid the bill and and wobbled to my waiting bike.
+Warm sunlight suddenly poured into the cafe.
+As I put down my empty mug and raised my gaze towards my bike again I felt the tingle of renewed excitement.
+“Time to go” I said out loud as I tried to brush aside feelings of malaise and pushed my empty mug away.
+I paid the bill, put my gloves on and wobbled to my waiting bike.

 It felt good to open up the throttle on the road that wound its way north towards the Nubra Valley.
 The views were astounding.
 Empty barren landscapes framed by jagged Himalayan ridges.
 It was no wonder so many Buddhist monasteries dotted the ledges and heights around me.